 Vocal warm ups are essential for effective public speaking.
-Quite simply, you need them!

-to a fit of the nervous jitters.
 All good things to do without!

 In your lead up to speaking complete all of your stage and prop checks and then aim to set aside a minimum of ten - fifteen minutes for vocal warm ups in a private quiet place before you take the stage.
 (And often for me that's the ladies' loo!)